GalalHamoudy/obsidian/Interview QA.md

 [Q48] - What do you have in your home network?

 I set up a very strong user name and password for my router and Wi-Fi, its broadcasting feature is disabled.
-I set up MAC address filtering on the router and I use WPA2 (Wi-Fi protected access 2) security encryption technology.
+I set up MAC address filtering on the router
+I use WPA2 (Wi-Fi protected access 2) security encryption technology.
 It encrypts the traffic on wi-fi networks.
 I disabled the remote access feature.
 I use a firewall and configure its security measures and it is always on.

 [Q49] - How **Pass the Hash** Works